harry-thorpe/demix_check/README.md

 This will do the following:

-* Pseudoalign the reads against the reference set with themisto
+* Pseudoalign the reads to the reference set with themisto
 * Run the mSWEEP abundance estimation
 * Run mGEMS to bin the reads
 * Run the checking part of demix_check